exoplatform/exo-documentation/docs/GettingStarted.rst

 - For your spaces, you will see the total number of spaces that you're member of.
-  If you have some invitations to join spaces, you will find a badge displaying the number of awaiting invitations you have and you can just click on them to display them in a drawer.
+  If you have some invitations to join spaces, you will find a badge displaying the number of awaiting invitations you have and you can just click on it to display them in a drawer.

     .. note:: - If you don't have any request to join a space, the badge will be hidden.